subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 8: Graphic solution to ${Ty\over{2dj}} = \tanh(y + B\beta)$

 The solution lies at the intersection of the curves
 $z_1 = \tanh(y + B\beta)$ and $z_2 = {yT\over{2dj}}$, and is plotted in figure 8.
-The $\tanh$ function has now shifted to the left if $B>0$, and as a result there is only one solution to the equation which corresponds to $m > 0$, i.e., in the presence of the external magnetic field the solution at $m=0$ goes away (except for the case when $\beta=0$).
-This means that if we were to start with the system in the state $m = 0$ with $B=0$, then switching on event a tiny amount of external magnetic field instantaneously causes the value of $m$ to become non-zero, i.e.m the system becomes magnetized.
+The $\tanh$ function has now shifted to the left if $B>0$, and as a result there is only one solution $m' > 0$ to the equation, i.e., in the presence of the external magnetic field the solution at $m'=0$ goes away (except for the case when $\beta=0$).
+This means that if we were to start with the system in which $T < T_c$ with $B=0$, then we saw earlier there are two possible values for $m$, i.e. $m = 0$ or $m=m'$.
+However if we switch  on even a tiny amount of external magnetic field $B$, then it instantaneously causes the system to shift to $m=m'>0$ since the solution $m=0$ is no langer allowed due to the shist of the $\tanh$ curve to the left i.e., the system becomes magnetized.
 This is a phase change, and happens in ferromagnetic materials.
 Unlike for paramagnetic materials, the system stays in the magnetized state even after the external field is switched off.
-If the external field were pointing in the opposite direction, then it would have the system to flip to $m=-1$.
+If the external field were pointing in the opposite direction, then it would have caused the system to flip to $m'=-1$.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat10.png)

 Figure 9: Variation of $m$ with $T$ in the presence of an external magnetic field $B$

 The variation of $m$ with $T$ is shown above, and we can see that there is no phase transition as $T$ is varied.
-Howvever a phase transition does happen when the field $B$ is fliped from positive to negative or vice versa, it causes an instantaneous change in the sign of $m$ as well.
+Howvever a phase transition does happen when the field $B$ is fliped from positive to negative or vice versa, and it causes an instantaneous change in the sign of $m$ as well.
 This is an example of a first order phase transition.

 <Model for a gas with interactions>